riazvm/velerobackupandrestore/README.md

 -   vSphere CSI/CNS driver 1.0.2 or above

--   Kubernetes 1.14 or above (note: the Velero Plug-in for vSphere does not support Guest or Supervisor clusters on vSphere yet)
+-   Kubernetes 1.14 or above (NOTE: the Velero Plug-in for vSphere does not support Guest or Supervisor clusters on vSphere yet)

 **Step 1:** Add the vSphere velero plugin